derekkddj/SSHMAP/README.md

 │   ├── SSHSession.py     # Wrapper for a SSH connection with info about the "JUMP" │   └── utils.py          # Utils and functions
 ```
+### Future Work

+- [x] Progress bars
+- [ ] Create a better key_scanner, or credential_scanner, to search in new machines
+- [ ] Create POST-Explotation modules, like launch linpeas or linux exploit suggester
+- [ ] Better clean stop after Ctrl-C
+- [ ] Session manager, to close and create SSH tunnels bettter